tuxnam/Blog/_posts/2023-10-08-Quishing-Computer-Vision.md

 This is just a simple, random example I tested in 2 minutes, so imagine what clever phishers could come up with?

 This is where Machine Learning can come handy.
 Machine learning is not a magic, bullet-proof solution either, but it offers a novel approach based on probabilistic determination (is that even a thing?
-Mathematicians, be gentle here), rather than specifications, and the more the model is trained (based om regular QR codes, QR codes from known attack campaigns), the more efficient it will be at validating the presence of a QR Code in a picture, in a complementary way and next to the above existing phishing detection patterns.
+No. Let's stick to probabilistic prediction, Mathematicians if your lost your way, be gentle here), rather than formal specifications (ISO), and the more the model is trained (based om regular QR codes, QR codes from known attack campaigns), the more efficient it will be at validating the presence of a QR Code in a picture, in a complementary way and next to the above existing phishing detection patterns.

 ### What do I mean by Machine Learning?